 Should you name your phobia?

-A common theme I keep seeing is people describing their fear and wanting to know the name for it, but is there any real benefit in putting a name to your phobia?
+As some of you know, as well as shopping addiction I also help people overcome phobias.
+A common theme I keep seeing is people describing their fear and wanting to know the name for it, but is there any real benefit in putting a name to a phobia?

 The 3 main reasons I hear are: